sde1000/quicktill/README.md

  * [Square Terminal](https://developer.squareup.com/docs/terminal-api/overview) integration

-It should be possible to run this software on any system that supports Python 3.7.
-Usually it runs on Debian-derived Linux systems like Ubuntu.
+It should be possible to run this software on any system that supports Python 3.8.
+Usually it runs on Debian-derived Linux systems.

 Misfeatures
 -----------